tubayalvacc/Wheels_n-_Works/README.md

 ### Appointment Management
-- Each non-customer booking gets a unique appointment ID, making it easier to track and manage appointments.
 - After booking, non-customers receive a confirmation email with their appointment details, including the appointment ID.

 ### Updating Appointments